dsausa/dsa-ui/readme.md

 yarn start
 ```

-- `init` install dependencies in all three packages: root, wc, and react.
+- Installs dependencies in all three packages: root, wc, and react.
 - Starts a dev build of web components and watches for changes
 - Builds a custom elements manifest that helps Storybook generate helpful docs
 - Starts a Storybook server on `http://localhost:6006`